JErBerlin/dndgame/README.md

 ## Credits

-This game takes inspiration from Dungeons & Dragons, a pioneer in the RPG genre.
+Many ideas about the game development and rules are inspired by Dungeons & Dragons, a major influence in the role-playing game genre.